ryanffrench/UWP104A-SJA-Data-Analysis/README.md

 2016 - 2020 data is scraped from https://www.aggieexplorer.com/

-Fall 2022 - Spring 2025 data is directly from the registrar.
+Fall 2022 - Spring 2025 data is directly from the registrar made avalible to me by [Davis AggieWorks](https://aggieworks.org/)

 Results: